 While the abuses are significant in nature and may be of a historical nature, class actions have been effective and a proper course of action to settle these legal claims in many cases.
-At Wagners, we are experienced class action lawyers who know how to deal with cases of systemic and historic abuse.
 The abuses inflicted may have taken place over decades and mainly involved children as the victims.
 These individuals may have had their lives shattered by various forms of abuse and mistreatment, the repercussions of which may continue as they enter adulthood.

 Defendants in these types of lawsuits may include religious organizations, educational facilities, young offender or reform schools, or even provincial governments that sanctioned or funded the institutions in question.
 In most cases these entities have failed to adequately detect or respond to these prolonged instances of systemic abuse.
 Individuals may have suffered years of traumatic neglect, lack of care and horrific incidences of harmful activities perpetuated on them by adults.
 Psychological damage is a common result of years of physical, sexual and emotional abuse inflicted upon these victims.
 It may be many years before a person, as an adult, is able to face the horrors and fully the grasp the effects of this abuse.

 A Proven Reputation And Continuous Involvement In The NS Home For Colored Children Lawsuit